Tapestry (TPR) Receives a Rating Update from a Top Analyst

-In a report released today, Brian Nagel from Oppenheimer maintained a Hold rating on Tapestry (TPR).
-The company’s shares closed last Thursday at $36.38.
+Oppenheimer analyst Brian Nagel maintained a Hold rating on Tapestry (TPR) today.
+The company’s shares closed last Thursday at $36.57.

 According to TipRanks.com, Nagel is a top 25 analyst with an average return of 36.7% and a 78.8% success rate.
 Nagel covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, The Lovesac Company, and Lululemon Athletica.

-Currently, the analyst consensus on Tapestry is a Moderate Buy with an average price target of $37.00, which is a 2.2% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Tapestry with a $37.00 average price target, which is a 2.2% upside from current levels.
 In a report issued on January 27, Citigroup also maintained a Hold rating on the stock with a $36.00 price target.

 See today’s analyst top recommended stocks >>